heng2j/pi_incubator/README.md

 - **Deploying to AWS with Kubernetes:**

-As of now, please go `terraform-aws-metaflow` then follow the official [Outerbounds instruction](https://docs.outerbounds.com/engineering/deployment/aws-k8s/deployment/#apply-terraform-template-to-provision-aws-infrastructure) to deploy these services in your AWS account:AWS EKS cluster, Amazon S3, AWS Fargate and Relational Database Service (RDS).
+As of now, please go to `terraform-aws-metaflow` dir then follow the official [Outerbounds instruction](https://docs.outerbounds.com/engineering/deployment/aws-k8s/deployment/#apply-terraform-template-to-provision-aws-infrastructure) to deploy these services in your AWS account:AWS EKS cluster, Amazon S3, AWS Fargate and Relational Database Service (RDS).

 - **AWS EKS:**